Are you really prepared for the next blizzard? Let’s check. Here are five easy ways to be better prepared for the next snow storm.

 - Know your risk.
 How prepared is your region for winter weather?
 How well do residents in your community drive on icy roads?
 Southern snow storms obviously take more time to recuperate from because they have less snow removal equipment.
 If you live in the south, prepare for many schools and businesses to be closed for days.

 - Build a preparedness kit.
 We update our kit every year.
-FEMA has an excellent list right here.
+FEMA has an excellent list.
 Also, keep a preparedness kit in your car!
 Never leave the house without a water bottle, cell phone, hand sanitizer and umbrella.
 I keep other important items such as a flashlight, blanket, first aid kit, granola bars, ice scraper/snow brush, shovel, windshield washer fluid and cell phone charger in my car.
 Make sure your tires are in good shape, you have at least a half tank of gas and your car is running smoothly too.
-See a car emergency kit.
+Check this car emergency kit.

 - Make sure you and your family can survive without power for at least 3 days.
-Invest in a generator if you don’t have one.
-We recommend a Cummins standby generator.
+Invest in a generator, especially if you live in an area frequented by power outages.